28left/110jupyter/ch_Derivatives/derivatives_TIY.md

 ## Exercise 7
-Evaluate $f'(x)$ for
+Compute $f'(x)$ for

 $$f(x)=\dfrac{17}{(3x+4)^2}.$$

-(Rewrite the function before differentiating in order to avoid using the quotient rule.)
+Hint: Rewrite the function before differentiating in order to avoid using the quotient rule.

 ```{dropdown} Show answer